bibleup/docs/docs/guide/options.md

 ## `darkTheme`

 **Default:** `false` <br>
 A boolean to toggle dark theme on popup.
-Dark theme can be toggled on all popup types.

 ```js
 darkTheme: true | false
 ```

-::: warning NOTE:
+::: info NOTE:
-Dark theme on popovers will always get overridden by some explicit `styles` property if active - `primary`, `secondary` and `tertiary`.
-To use the default dark theme, make sure these properties are set to `false` or not included.
+Dark theme on popovers can get overridden by some explicit `styles` property - `primary`, `secondary` and `tertiary`.
+To prevent this, make sure these properties are set to `false` or not included.
 :::

 ## `popup`

 **Default:** `classic` <br>
-Use this property to specify the popup style.
-There are currently 3 supported popup/popover styles: classic, inline and wiki.
+Use this property to specify the popup type.
+There are currently 3 supported popup/popover types: classic, inline and wiki.

 ```js
 popup: "classic" | "inline" | "wiki"